jopemachine-arvis/arvis/documents/debugging-description.md

 ![](./imgs/debugging-page.png)

 3. The debugger does not display information unrelated to extension development, such as redux state because it is only meaningful in Arvis development.
-To check this debugging information, clone Arvis and execute Arvis in development mode.
+If you want to check this debugging information, clone Arvis and run Arvis in development mode.